ripred/CPlusPlusChess/README.md

 # CPlusPlusChess
 ===
 24-bit ANSI colored, console-based chess using C++17.
 Optional multi-threaded AI using Minimax with alpha-beta pruning.
 Fully configurable properties including: ply depth, thread pool size, optional AI time limit, all colors, and more.
+94% code coverage for unit tests.
+This is basically a modern C++ version of my JavaChess project.